nancyqn-thompsong9/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth.

 Focus on writing clean, readable, and maintainable code first.
 Optimization can always be done later if necessary, but over-optimizing early on can lead to complex and hard-to-understand code that is difficult to maintain in the long run.

+# 2023-12-20
+- "Premature optimization is the root of all evil" - Donald Knuth.

+Focus on writing clean, readable, and maintainable code first.
+Optimization should only be done if it is necessary and after profiling has identified performance bottlenecks.